luslab/oz-bulk-rnaseq/README.md

 * define min & max intron sizes
 * handle genomes with >5000 scaffolds
 * detect chimeric & circular transcripts
+if files are compressed add `--readFilesCommand gunzip -c` STAR ENCODE options: `outFilterMultimapNmax 1` max number of multiple alignments allowed for a read - if exceeded then read is considered unmapped i.e. when 1 is used this only identifies unique reads and removes multimapped reads.
+This is generally accepted.

+#`STAR` will perform the alignment, then extract novel junctions which will be inserted into the genome index which will then be used to re-align all reads
+#`runThreadN` can be increased if sufficient computational power is available

 **STAR output files:**
  - Aligned.sortedByCoord.out.bam - the loci of each read & sequence